calebmsword/cpp-notes/value category.md

     foo().b  // xvalue
   }
   ```
-   - classes are a generalization of C structs, and one non-enumerator data member can be accessed from another using pointer arithmetic (yes, this means there are situations where you can access private fields of an objects. very unfortunate language design.) hence data member access should be treated in the same manner as array access.
+   - Classes are a generalization of C structs, and one non-enumerator data member of a struct can be accessed from another using pointer arithmetic (yes, this means there are situations where you can access private fields of an objects.
+Very unfortunate language design.)
+Hence data member access should be treated in the same manner as array access.
 See my disucssion about the subscript operator for more information.

  -non-function, enumerator member